-We understand the somatic mutations well in a very limited number of cancer genes; in contrast, the majority of mutations in cancer genomes occur in non-coding regions.
-The new release of the ENCODE data bridges these two facts.
-We first build up a high confidence TF-gene regulatory network and identified highly rewired TFs, such as IKZF1 and MYC to be highly associated with tumor progression.
-Besides, we also integrated patient expression data with the network inferred from ENCODE to prioritize key TF/RNA binding proteins (RBPs).
-Specifically, we found ZNF687 as a key TF for breast cancer and SUB1 as a key RBP for liver and lung cancer.
-We further validated these TF/RBPs through different siRNA knockdown experiments.
-In addition, we deeply integrated various signals from multiple experiments in ENCODE data to precisely calibrate background mutation rate (BMR) in multiple cancer types.
-To evaluate mutation burden, we proposed the epiGene concept and demonstrated that they are more sensitive than coding regions in terms of sensible hyper-mutated regions discovery.
-In particular in leukemia, in addition to well-known drivers such as TP53 and ATM, it also picks up other key genes such as BCL6, which can then be associated with patient prognosis.
-Finally we proposed a multi-resolution scheme to prioritize key CRE/SNVs.
-Specifically, we identified several key enhancers and validated them through luciferase assays; and we finally zoom in on the single nucleotide resolution to prioritize SNVs with validations.
+Though somatic mutations within the very limited number of cancer genes are well characterized, the vast majority of variants in cancer genomes fall within in non-coding regions, rendering their impact more difficult to understand.
+The new release of ENCODE data may help to bridge knowledge gaps between these two classes of variants.
+Using ENCODE data, we construct a high-confidence TF-gene regulatory network and identify significantly rewired TFs (such as IKZF1 and MYC) that are associated with tumor progression.
+We also integrated patient expression data with this network to prioritize key TF/RNA binding proteins (RBPs).
+We identify ZNF687 as a key TF for breast cancer and SUB1 as a key RBP for liver and lung cancer.
+These TF/RBPs are validated with different siRNA knockdown experiments.
+In addition, we integrated various signals from multiple types of ENCODE data to precisely calibrate background mutation rates (BMR) in multiple cancer types.
+To evaluate mutational burden, we propose the epiGene concept and demonstrate that such units are more sensitive than coding regions in terms of sensible hyper-mutated regions discovery.
+For leukemia in particular, this analysis identifies key genes (such as BCL6) and several well-known drivers (such as TP53 and ATM), and we discuss how knowledge of such identified gene sets can be used for disease prognosis.
+Finally we propose a multi-resolution scheme to prioritize key CRE/SNVs.
+Specifically, we identified several key enhancers, which were validated through luciferase assays.
+SNV prioritization is validated at the resolution of single nucleotides

 Introduction